Home » GIS Analysis » How To Find Self-Overlaps in GIS

 How To Find Self-Overlaps in GIS

-Using the Intersect Tool in GIS to find self-overlaps can be a bit counterintuitive, as the “Intersect” tool is typically used to find intersections between two or more different layers.
+One way to do this is by using the Intersect Tool.
+It’s a bit counterintuitive, as the “Intersect” tool is typically used to find intersections between two or more different layers.

 In this article, you’ll learn how to find self-overlaps in ArcGIS Pro.
 But first, let’s start with a video that shows you how to do it step-by-step.